ddbeck/readme-checklist/checklist.md

     > attribution under the terms of the MIT license.
 See the `LICENSE` file
     > for details.

-    For inspriation for talking about licenses, see the Creative Commons human-readable license summaries, such as
+    For inspiration for talking about licenses, see the Creative Commons human-readable license summaries, such as
     [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).